mmiglioranza22/nestjs-auth-bootstrap/README.md

 Open Postman (collection)[https://www.postman.com/orbital-module-astronomer-66959558/nestjs-auth-bootstrap/collection/16327695-aa18b690-8419-4a22-a824-81af4fae7c19] and you are all set.

+#### Mail service configuration

+If you wish to use the implemented **nodemailer** solution, you must create your own account and configure environment variables `MAILTRAP_HOST, MAILTRAP_PORT, MAILTRAP_USER, MAILTRAP_PASSWORD`.
+Refer to [mailtrap.io](https://mailtrap.io/) docs to set up your own configuration.

 ### Testing

 Requests logs are enabled by default for integration tests.
-Error logs are disabled by default (you can enable it by changing this condition [here]())
+Error logs are disabled by default (you can enable it by changing this condition [here](https://github.com/mmiglioranza22/nestjs-auth-bootstrap/blob/9c70227a4950a985caeff8b610362eefb50da107/src/common/filters/global-exception.filter.ts#L54))

 Use `DEBUG=testcontainers*` if you want to check logs when using test containers